Kogan Marketplace shines despite declines in overall business

 The company said it would invest in an advertising platform during the 2023 financial year “for marketplace sellers to gain further reach within the Kogan website.”

-Despite the Kogan Marketplace’s strong performance, the company reported an overall 9.3 percent year over year decline in profits to $184.4 million, an eight percent year over year decline in revenue to $718.5 million, and gross sales growth year over year of only 0.1 percent to $1.18 billion, for the year ended 30 June 2022.
+Despite Kogan Marketplace’s strong performance, the company reported an overall 9.3 percent year over year decline in profits to $184.4 million, an eight percent year over year decline in revenue to $718.5 million, and gross sales growth year over year of only 0.1 percent to $1.18 billion, for the year ended 30 June 2022.

 Kogan.com founder and chief executive officer Ruslan Kogan said the company overinvested in inventory to prepare for continued, Covid-fuelled online shopping, which did not persist as expected.